 Maintenance for roads within the State system is provided through an agreement between Charleston County and the SCDOT.
-The City is responsible for Ocean Boulevard between 10th and 14th Avenues, 18th Avenue, part of Hartnett Boulevard, most of Forest Trail, the cul-de-sac on Pavilion Boulevard, and 27th, 28th, and 29th Avenues between Hartnett and Waterway Boulevards.
+The City is responsible for Ocean Boulevard between 10.th. and the Avenues, 18th.

+Avenue, part of Hartnett Boulevard, most of Forest Trail, the cul-de-sac on Pavilion Boulevard, and 27th, 28th, and 29th.
+Avenues between Hartnett and Waterway Boulevards.